frzng/syslinavinici.cz/en_GB/_md_pages/for-winemakers.md

 # HOW DO I GET A TRADEMARK FOR MY WINE?

-A trademark can be obtained for a vineyard which:
+A trademark can be given to a vineyard where:

-1. Can prove occurrence of sousliks living within the vineyard for the given grape year
+1. Occurrence of sousliks living within the vineyard for the given year has been proven
-2. The vineyard is maintained in a way that is both souslik and environmentally friendly.
+2. The vineyards are maintained in a way that is both souslik and environmentally friendly.

-Specifically, the minimum requirements for this are:
+Specifically, the minimum requirements are:

-* At least every second row of the vineyard is grassed and
+* At least every second row of the vineyard is grassy
 * The viticulturist does not endangered the sousliks through the use of pesticides such as rodenticides

 [Here](/souslik-stamp/our-wineries) you can find a list of vineyards which have been awarded this special mark.